mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 respectively the BoxShapes.
 Of course, having GeoModuleCondition or the Shapes outside of GeoTrap it will not work.

 **flags**.
-I do not have much info about it other than using Foxkit it will generate the right value for it.
+I do not have much info about it other than using FoxKit it will generate the right value for it.
 In this case, value 7.

 **conditionArray**.
 It will link the GeoModuleCondition and show the path to the fox2 where GeoModuleCondition is.
-Even using Foxkit the user may open the fox2 and manually editing the packagePath to empty.
+Even using FoxKit the user may open the fox2 and manually editing the packagePath to empty.

 **enable**.
 Bool true or false.